Table of Contents

 4. Weight Loss

-The empty, liquid calories in alcohol provide no nutritional benefit, because as they’re processed, they turn into sugar and add to the body’s stores of fat.
+The empty liquid calories in alcohol provide no nutritional value, because as they’re processed, they turn into sugar and add to the body’s stores of fat.

-Giving up alcohol, even temporarily, removes those empty calories and increased sugar so many people find they drop naturally some weight.
+Giving up alcohol, even temporarily, removes empty calories and increased sugar, so it’s characteristic for many people to naturally drop some weight.

 Obviously, the results will vary from person to person and are based on other lifestyle factors too, but it’s quite common for people to lose weight when not drinking regularly.